newnewyork/swift-scripting/README.md

 Use`dump(CommandLine.arguments)` to output its contents to the terminal.

 ### Path
-To get the path from where the script is called, you ust first import the `Foundation` framework of macOS and then make use of its `FileManager` object.
+To get the path from where the script is called, import the `Foundation` framework of macOS and make use of its `FileManager` object.

 	import Foundation
 	let pwd = FileManager.default.currentDirectoryPath